zry656565/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/en.md

     cc.log(result);
 });

+// Dialog API
-// Dialog , similar to fb.ui in Facebook Javascript SDK
+// similar to fb.ui in Facebook Javascript SDK
-// There are in total seven type of dialog listed before, some of them require Facebook app or Messenger app installed on user’s device.
-Otherwise it will open web dialog or do nothing var info = {
+// There are in total seven type of dialog listed before,
+// some of them require Facebook app or Messenger app installed on user’s device.
+// Otherwise it will open web dialog or do nothing var info = {
     "dialog": "share_photo", // Open a dialog to share photo "photo": imgpath // The path of photo to share, can be used with screen caption feature